01 of 10

 If you don't have a jointer, there is another option.
 Try using a table saw jointer jig.
 This simple jig allows you to create a smooth, flat edge that is perpendicular to the flat sides of the board using only your table saw.

 Jointing one edge of the boards is vital to having a clean, seamless tongue and groove joint.Continue to 3 of 10 below.

 With one edge of each board jointed (either with a jointer or using a table saw jointer jig), the next step is to rip the opposite edges so that they're perfectly parallel to the jointed edge.

 Set up your table saw fence so that the blade will take off a minimal amount off of the width of the boards.
 Then, align the jointed edge against the fence and rip each board accordingly.

 Both edges of the boards should now be flat, parallel and square to the faces (assuming, of course, that the faces of the boards are parallel and flat) of the boards.Continue to 4 of 10 below.

 Before beginning to make your tongue and groove joints, it is advisable to lay out the boards to try and find the combination that will look the best.
 Place the boards in an order that will align similar colors, grain patterns and knot locations that will look the best.
 Also, to avoid issues with cupping or warping down the line, alternate the end grain patterns (as shown in the image above) so that one board's grain faces up, the next down and so on.

-I like to number the boards left to right at this point, so I know which way is up on each board and the order that I decided upon.
-I simply write the numbers 1, 2, 3 and etc. on the end grain of each board.
+You can also number the boards left to right at this point, so you know which way is up on each board and the order that you've decided upon.
+Simply write the numbers 1, 2, 3, etc. on the end grain of each board.
 You can also label them A, B, C and so on.

 TIP: If you use numbers to label the ends, be sure to write a formal #1 (rather than just a vertical line), or you may not remember which side is up.Continue to 5 of 10 below.